-EU copyright showdown could reshape the internet
+Europe just approved new copyright rules that could change the internet

 The Computer and Communications Industry Association, an industry group whose members include Amazon (AMZN), eBay (EBAY) and Pandora (P), has also campaigned against the law.

-A second controversial part of the proposal, Article 11, could require sites like Google News to pay publishers for displaying snippets of content.
+A second controversial part of the proposal, Article 11, requires sites like Google News to pay publishers for displaying snippets of content.

-Supporters say the rule will safeguard media pluralism in Europe.

-Major tech companies have lobbied heavily against the proposal.
+Supporters argue the rule will safeguard media pluralism in Europe, but major tech companies have lobbied heavily against it.

 Google has warned that the rule would prevent it from sending traffic to news publishers via search and Google News, because "paying to display snippets is not a viable option for anyone."

-Critics have said the proposal amounts to a tax on links.
-But the lawmakers behind the initiative argue that links are exempt.

 Previous efforts to make sure publishers are paid have backfired in Europe.
 When Spain tried something similar, Google shuttered its Google News product.